micro-os-plus/micro-test-plus-xpack/website/pages/user-guide.md

 ### More elaborate comparators

-To get such a useful information, the test should be slightly more elaborate, and must use some custom comparators or operators; for example:
+To get a more useful report, like the actual wrong answer, the test should be slightly more elaborate, and must use some custom comparators or operators; for example:

 ```cpp